 The Oxfordshire Joint Strategic Needs Assessment identifies the current and future health and wellbeing needs of our local population.
+The annual JSNA report is provided to the Oxfordshire Health and Wellbeing Board and underpins the Health and Wellbeing strategy.

-This pack summarises the main findings from a strategic review of evidence about the health and wellbeing of Oxfordshire's residents, based on research carried out between July and September 2022.
+This report is a summary of the main findings from the 2022 JSNA and is based on research carried out between July and September 2022.